Community

 Meditation Leading

-Benedictus offers daily meditation at 12.30pm in the church on weekdays, and online at 5.30pm Sundays to Friday.
+Benedictus offers meditation at 12.30pm in the church Tuesday to Thursday, and online at 5.30pm Sunday to Friday.
 These gatherings are led by members of the community, and attract a wide range of participants.
 Anyone who would like to explore the possibility of leading sessions regularly (or from time to time) is encouraged to be in touch.

 Music and Sound